-Students have access to a number of useful online resources from various departments in the college.
-We have compiled a list of helpful links to websites, guides, tips, advice and other resources that will support you while studying away from the physical college environment.
+To give students a certain level of certainty during this unpredictable time, National College of Ireland confirmed that classes would continue to be delivered online for Semester 2 in November.
+During this time, returning and new students have access to a number of useful resources from various departments in the college.
+We have compiled a list* of helpful links to websites, guides, tips, advice and other resources that will support you while studying away from the physical college environment.

 Although students will not be attending classes in the college for the remainder of the current semester, there are a range of resources in place such as Moodle, subject guides, online databases and more which are available to support your learning.

 - Moodle: Along with accessing your course notes on Moodle, you can also enrol in student support, access advice and tips for learning online and get the latest updates from the college